ChaosHour/code-this/README.md

 - You have tested your connections to both servers with ansible.
 - MySQL setup and running, as this is just a reseed playbook.
 - A var yml file to store your passwords. example:  mysql_repl_pass and mysql_root_pass.
-- As this was not production, I have a .my.cnf file on both servers for testing.

 Directory layout:
 Example: